python/cpython/Doc/library/mailcap.rst

    will automatically check such conditions and skip the entry if the check fails.

-.. function:: getcaps()
+.. function:: getcaps(files=None)

    Returns a dictionary mapping MIME types to a list of mailcap file entries.
 This dictionary must be passed to the :func:`findmatch` function.
 An entry is stored as a list of dictionaries, but it shouldn't be necessary to know the details of this representation.

-   The information is derived from all of the mailcap files found on the system.
+   *files* can be a list of paths to mailcap files from which the mapping is to be read, in decreasing order of preference (i.e. the settings contained in the files appearing first will override the ones in subsequent files).
-   Settings in the user's mailcap file :file:`$HOME/.mailcap` will override settings in the system mailcap files :file:`/etc/mailcap`, :file:`/usr/etc/mailcap`, and :file:`/usr/local/etc/mailcap`.
+   If this parameter is set to ``None`` (the default), the information is instead derived from all the mailcap files listed in the ``$MAILCAPS`` environment variable if it is set, or otherwise from mailcap files found on well-known paths on the system (the user's mailcap file file:`$HOME/.mailcap`, the system mailcap files :file:`/etc/mailcap`, :file:`/usr/etc/mailcap`, and finally :file:`/usr/local/etc/mailcap`).

 An example usage::